vtex/vtex-courses/courses/storeframework-jamstack-101/steps/01_01_quickstart/en.md

 ![sfj-day1-step01-infocard](https://drive.google.com/uc?id=1zmFnmNsm-s57ktUwzMAPgF_D42jsWq4T)

-## Activity: Take a look around!
+# Take a look around!

-Navigate around the store
-Try to identify where specific pages and components are defined in the code No answers right now – just exploring and getting familiar with the code We'll explain everything in due time!
+For the next few minutes, **simply navigate around the store you have running locally**.
+Try to identify where specific pages and components are defined in the source code.
+Make some more changes and see what happens!
+This is your moment to explore and play around with the code, before we dive into the core concepts you need to know and the structure of our implementation.